 How are You Protected?

 Can a nominee run off with my money?
-No, a nominee cannot simply run of with your money, and here is why.
-First, there is a strict contractual agreement that the nominee acts according to your direction.
-Second, the nominee is not a signature on your bank account.
+No, a nominee cannot simply run off with your money, and here is why.
+First, there is a strict contractual agreement that the nominee can only make certain acts at your direction.
+Second, the nominee is not typically a signature on your bank account.
 You are.
 So, the nominee does not have access to your bank account.
 Third, the agreement states that the nominee cannot sell company property unless you give instructions to do so.

 Nominee means, “in name only.”
 As such, the nominee is simply a name in the public records and does not have control over your company.
 You, as the shareholder, have the ultimate control.
 You have the voting rights.

 What if I don’t like what the nominee is doing?
 Though this is not an actual issue that we know our clients to have had, it is worth answering the question.
 The answer is simple.
 If you do not like what the nominee is doing you have the right to vote him or her out.
 You can vote the nominee out and yourself in anytime you like.
 Again, you, as the majority corporate shareholder or LLC member, have the ultimate control.

 You are the CEO.
 In most states the Chief Executive Officer (CEO) is not a matter of public record; same with corporate Vice President.
 So, if you wish, you can retain these positions for yourself.
 Therefore, through voting rights and holding the CEO position, you maintain control.
 Thus, with your nominee holding the publicly listed positions, you fly under the radar.